MetaSys-LISBP/PhysioFit/docs/index.rst

    * **tailor-made models** can be constructed by users,
    * Monte-Carlo sensitivity analysis to **estimate the precision of the calculated fluxes**,
    * **evaluation of the goodness of fit and visual inspection of the fitted curves**,
+   * Akaike information criterion to **guide users to identify the most appropriate model**,
    * shipped as a **library** with both a **graphical** and a **command line** interface,
    * **open-source, free and easy to install** everywhere where Python 3 and pip run,
    * **biologist-friendly**.